The COP26 Whisky

 This industry, more than five centuries old, has a long tradition of collaboration.
-In that spirit, producers from each of Scotland’s five whisky regions have come together to create a limited-edition blended whisky to mark the 2021 COP26 conference in Glasgow.
+In that spirit, producers from each of Scotland’s five whisky regions came together to create a limited-edition blended whisky to mark the 2021 COP26 conference in Glasgow.

 What is the COP26 Scotch Whisky?

-The COP26 limited edition Scotch Whisky has been blended and bottled in the host city of Glasgow, and is comprised of whiskies produced at 26 distilleries across Scotland’s five Whisky regions.
+The COP26 limited edition Scotch Whisky was blended and bottled in the host city of Glasgow, and is comprised of whiskies produced at 26 distilleries across Scotland’s five Whisky regions.

-Each of the 900 hand crafted bottles have been produced using sustainable materials: the bottle is made of recycled glass, stoppered with a cork made of an innovative, fully recyclable mix of wood and cork dust.
+Each of the 900 hand crafted bottles was produced using sustainable materials: the bottle is made of recycled glass, stoppered with a cork made of an innovative, fully recyclable mix of wood and cork dust.
 The label is made from recycled plant fibres, including barley, with the carton produced from 100% recycled materials.
-Every bottle has been carefully hand filled just a stone’s throw from the COP26 negotiations.
+Every bottle was carefully hand filled just a stone’s throw from the COP26 negotiations.